sundas586/Feature-Engineering/README.md

 ![a](https://user-images.githubusercontent.com/33677647/201715634-89c1e948-4f5b-4240-9c66-1b8bd73deff1.JPG)

-Now the problem is that how to select the correct k, because in real life there are many features, and its difficult to visualize them on a scatter plot
+**QUESTION** : Now the problem is that how to select the correct k, because in real life there are many features, and its difficult to visualize them on a scatter plot.<br/>

+ **ANSWER** : "ALGO METHOD" is a method to select the correct number of K for clustering.